smazhara/smazhara/pii.md

 #=> {:email=>["jon@example.com"], :phone=>["556-321-9876"]}
 ```

 Not bad.
-We found both email and phone.
+We found both an email and a phone.
 Obviously, in real life those regexes
 ought to be a lot more complex to account for endless national and regional
 formats.
 However, there is a bigger problem than simply inadequate regexes.
 Notice how I conveniently ommited perhaps _the_ most important piece of PII - a